mechpen/mechpen.github.io/src/posts/2019-08-03-bpf-map/index.md

 Function `check_func_arg()` is called for the next bpf instruction `0x85(call imm)` .
 It checks if arguments of `map_lookup_elem()` have the expected types.
-Here the first argument `r1` should have type `ARG_CONST_MAP_PTR`:
+Here the first argument `r1` must have type `ARG_CONST_MAP_PTR`:

 ```c